Overview

 $ git clone https://git.mesocentre.uca.fr/unh-metabocloud/goslin-api.git

-$ cd goslin
+$ cd goslin-api

 Note

-You can now launched the application from the docker image :
+You can now launched the application from the Docker image :

 $ docker run -p 8080:8080 goslin